 Based on our awareness that compliance is a priority issue for all business activities, the Morinaga Group formulated the Morinaga Code of Conduct/Standards of Conduct in 2001.
 In 2008, the Morinaga Group Code of Conduct/Standards of Conduct was revised as the group-wide compliance management system.

-Furthermore, we have created a Compliance Committee headed by the company president and are building and promoting compliance management.
+Furthermore, we have created a Compliance Committee and are building and promoting compliance management.
 A helpline has also been established as a way to report compliance violations and consult about compliance issues.
 Consultation windows have been established at three points—within the company, labor union, and outside legal office—and efforts are being made to ensure the system becomes firmly established.

 In order to diffuse and firmly establish an atmosphere of compliance, Morinaga displays the Morinaga Group Code of Conduct/Standards of Conduct on panels in each company office and also distributes booklets and cards to all employees.
 In order to increase compliance awareness, compliance training is provided as part of stratified training, such as training for new recruits and newly appointed managers, and training is also provided on a continual basis at the corporate head office and individual company offices.
 Furthermore, all employees complete a compliance questionnaire every year in order to provide understanding of the status of compliance at the company and obtain information that can be used in formulating responses in the future.

 In order to address potential risks to group business activities, the Morinaga Group formulated the Rules for Total Risk Management in 2001 as part of the internal control system.
 The company analyzes and evaluates expected risks and implements preventative measures during normal periods.

 In addition, we have created a Total Risk Management Committee headed by the company president to formulate and implement total risk management plans.